BeccaL95/website_1.0/content/authors/admin/_index.md

     url: https://www.bingellab.de/

 # Short bio (displayed in user profile at end of posts)
-bio: My interests include placebo & nocebo effects, shared mechanisms between first-hand and empathy for pain, prosocial decision-making as well as neuroimaging and -modulation.
+bio: I'm interested in shared mechanisms between first-hand and empathy for pain, prosocial decision-making, placebo/nocebo effects, neuroimaging and -modulation.

 # Interests to show in About widget
 interests: